neuralmagic/deepsparse/src/deepsparse/benchmark_model/README.md

 ![alt text](./img/json_output.png)

-## Sample CLI argument configurations
+## Sample CLI Argument Configurations

 To run a sparse FP32 MobileNetV1 at batch size 16 for 10 seconds for throughput using 8 streams of requests: